AliFareed0009/Python-for-DevOps/README.md

 # Python-for-DevOps

-# This Repository is for Linux commands use in DevOps
+# This Repository is for Python Programming use in DevOps

 The commands in this Repository are use in daily life of a DevOps engineer.
-Anyone who wants to become a DevOps engineer should know and prctice these commands, these commands are asked frequently in interviews
+Anyone who wants to become a DevOps engineer should know and practice these Programs, these programs are asked frequently in interviews

 ## The Commands include in this Repository are

-- Basic Level Commands
+- Basic of Coding
-- Compression / DeCompression Commands
-- File Permission Commands
-- File Transfer Commands
-- Login Related Commands
-- Networking Related Commands
-- System Level Commands
-- User Management Commands
+- Essential Python Syntax and Concepts
+- Automating Tasks with Python Scripts
+- Python Libraries for DevOps
+- Handling Files and Data Streams
+- Python for Cloud and Infrastructure

-## Files and there Commands
+## Files and there Useages

 ####